FEniCS/dolfinx/python/demo/documented/stokes-taylor-hood/demo_stokes-taylor-hood.py.rst

 We also need to create a :py:class:`Function
 <dolfin.cpp.function.Function>` to store the solution(s).
 The (full)
-solution will be stored in w, which we initialize using the mixed function space ``W``.
+solution will be stored in ``w``, which we initialize using the mixed function space ``W``.
 The actual computation is performed by calling solve with the arguments ``a``, ``L``, ``w`` and ``bcs``.
 The separate components ``u`` and ``p`` of